Trailer Park Mystery Drinks: Cocktails and Mocktails for Your Murder Mystery Night

 • 1 oz orange juice

-Combine all ingredients in a mason jar over ice.
-Stir well.
-The extra orange juice makes up for no alcohol.
-Nobody will feel left out with this version.
+Combine all in a mason jar over ice and stir.
+The extra OJ makes up for no alcohol — nobody feels left out.

 • 2 oz rum